 I am currently Chair of the Institute of Physics Liquids and Complex Fluids Group.
-I am organising this year's Advanced School in Soft Condensed Matter Solutions in the Spring and am a co-organiser of the Conference on The Physics of Soft and Biological Matter.
+I organised this year's Advanced School in Soft Condensed Matter Solutions in the Spring and was a co-organiser of the Conference on The Physics of Soft and Biological Matter.

 In 2011/2012 I was Chair of the Physics Department Teaching Committee.
 I have recently taught several modules in Physics, listed below, as well as supervising final year BSc and MPhys projects and holding tutorials for first- and second-year Maths-Physics students.
 I am an external examiner for Physics at the University of Bath, and was recently external examiner at the University of Leeds.

 In the last few years, I have employed a new delivery method for my lectures using the Livescribe Pulse Pen, which records what I say and what I write, for later playback by students.
-The intention was to improve the student experience in mathematically-heavy modules (here PX366 Statistical Physics and PX261 Mathematical Methods II), especially when they come to revise the material.
-Student feedback from both modules has been very positive, and students have encouraged me to share my experiences with other lecturers.
-The approach is not perfect, and others may advocate alternatives (e.g. tablet computers), but for me the advantages far outweigh the disadvantages.
+The intention was to improve the student experience in mathematically-heavy modules (PX148 Classical Mechanics and Special Relativity, PX366 Statistical Physics and PX261 Mathematical Methods II), especially when they come to revise the material.
+Student feedback from all three modules has been very positive, and students have encouraged me to share my experiences with other lecturers.
 See my Blog for comments on how this went.

 In previous years I have taught

 - PX442 Laboratory for Maths-Physics Students (simulation experiments)

 Inspired by my cheesy pun "How do you solve a problem like Fourier" in the Maths Methods module, two of our students, Benjamin T. Milnes and Angharad le Duc, have written the lyrics and performed this wonderful song on the subject!